welearnjs/Main/Projects/Project-2/README.md

 * @nickname of a person who helped
 * The welearnjs hashtag to filter out needed tweets #welearnjs

-It will be location based so our primary interface will consist of a map showing the location of the people who suggested somebody as a helper and helpers themselves.
+It will be location based so our primary interface will consist of a map showing the location of people who suggested somebody as a helper and helpers themselves.
 Approximate Mockup of data taken from Twitter and projected onto a google map.

 Zoom lvl1.
 Dots presenting members from one country/location will appear/grow live